 In the new omnichannel paradigm, where multiple digital touch points are connected to offer a seamless customer experience, the need for intelligent apps becomes essential.
-Thanks to machine learning (ML) and deep learning techniques, this is now possible.
-Nowadays, there are a lot of open-source software libraries for Artificial Intelligence (AI) that have become popular.
+Mobile app development has taken a new definition with phenomenal technological advancements.
+Thanks to machine learning (ML) and deep learning techniques, it is now possible to provide intuitive, smart and responsive apps.
+There are a lot of open-source software libraries for Artificial Intelligence (AI) that have become popular.
 However, TensorFlow stands out from the competition.

 TensorFlow is becoming a buzzword in machine learning.
 Programmers are moving towards TensorFlow to build and run deep learning systems.
 This makes deep learning tools accessible to even SMEs.